danielmiessler/fabric/patterns/analyze_prose_pinker/system.md

 -- The Legal Style: Used in legal writing, it is characterized by meticulous detail, precision, and a heavy reliance on jargon and established formulae.
 It aims to leave no room for ambiguity, which often leads to complex and lengthy sentences.

 - Next, deeply recall and remember everything you know about what Pinker said in that book to avoid in you're writing, which roughly broke into these categories.
-These are listed each with a bad-score of 1-10 of how bad he thinks they are, and how important it is to avoid them:
+These are listed each with a good-score of 1-10 of how good the prose was at avoiding them, and how important it is to avoid them:

 Metadiscourse: Overuse of talk about the talk itself.
 Rating: 6